cyberpunk2073/vam-backstage/docs/Implementation.md

 - `auto_hide_deps` — `'1'` to auto-manage `.hide` files for dependency content
 - `hub_debug_requests` — `'1'` to log all Hub API requests
 - `hub_filters_json` — cached Hub filter metadata (types, tags, sort options)
+- `blur_thumbnails` — `'1'` when thumbnail blur (privacy) is enabled
+- `update_channel` — `'stable'` | `'dev'`; selects updater feed (see §20)

+### Legacy Fields

+- `packages.thumb_checked` is still written when a Hub thumbnail is stored but is no longer read; the thumb resolver selects on `image_url IS NULL` instead.
+The column stays for backward compatibility with the on-disk schema.

-### Schema migrations
+### Future migrations

-Pre-public incremental migrations (formerly versions 1–16) were **flattened** into a single initial DDL at version **16**.
-The `schema_version` table still stores one integer row; databases at version 16 skip migration work on open.
-Versions **1–15** are rejected with an error (delete the DB file).
-Future schema changes should bump `SCHEMA_VERSION` and add a small incremental step in `migrate()` after the `createSchema` / legacy cutoff logic.
+Schema version 16 is the starting point.
+To evolve the schema, bump `SCHEMA_VERSION` and add an incremental step in `migrate()` after the `createSchema` / legacy-cutoff logic — do not modify `createSchema` itself, or new installs and upgrades will diverge.

 ---

 ## 8. In-Memory Structures

-All business logic (filtering, sorting, dependency resolution, content aggregation) runs against in-memory structures built on startup from the database and filesystem.
-The database is never queried during normal IPC request handling.
+All library business logic — filtering, sorting, dependency resolution, content aggregation — runs against in-memory structures built on startup from SQLite and the filesystem.
+These back the `packages:*` and `contents:*` read paths; see §3 for the full read-path split.

 ### Core Indexes